Propane guide

 Acute damage from propane gas

 In addition to the aforementioned undersupply of oxygen, central nervous disorders can be an acute consequence of contact with propane gas.
-Skin contact with liquid gas can also lead to cold damage to the skin due to the rapid evaporation of propane when it escapes from the cylinder.
+Skin contact with liquid gas can also lead to frost bites due to the rapid evaporation of propane when it escapes from the cylinder.

-In the case of recurring contact with higher propane gas concentrations of 8000 ppm or more in the room air, volunteers in a test showed drying of the mucous membranes, coughing, gastrointestinal disorders or changes in heart function.
+In case of recurring contact with higher propane gas concentrations of 8000 ppm or more, volunteers in a test showed drying of the mucous membranes, coughing, gastrointestinal disorders or changes in heart function.
 Skin irritations could only be demonstrated as a result of direct contact with liquefied petroleum gas.

 First aid measures in the event of contact with propane gas

-If breathing is affected because the casualty has been exposed to an excessive concentration of propane gas, the person must be rescued from the danger zone immediately.
+If breathing is affected because thevictime has been exposed to an excessive concentration of propane gas, the person must be rescued from the danger zone immediately.
 If breathing is difficult, pure oxygen can be administered.
 In this case, it is important to seek medical treatment immediately.

 In the event of cold damage to the skin, carefully remove any contaminated clothing immediately.
 If the clothing or parts of it stick to the skin, it must not be removed.

-Although propane gas poses no danger to humans in normal concentrations, it can have a chronic toxic effect at high concentrations and with repeated exposure.
-Under certain conditions it can be explosive.
-The areas of skin damaged by the cold are carefully rinsed with lukewarm water that is never warmer than 40°C and then covered with a sterile dressing.
+Although propane gas poses no danger to humans in normal concentrations, it can have a chronic toxic effect at high concentrations and / or repeated exposure.
+I can be explosive.
+The areas of skin damaged by the cold are carefully rinsed with lukewarm water that is never warmer than 40°C and then covered with a sterile patch.

 In the case of more extensive cold damage, the emergency doctor should be called immediately.
-If the damage is minor, the injured person should always be shown to a doctor.
+Even if the damage is only minor, the injured person should introduced to a doctor.

-If propane gas gets into the eye, immediate mild rinsing with cool water is the measure of first choice.
+If propane gas gets into the eye, immediate mild rinsing with cool water is the best measure.
 This should be followed by transport to an ophthalmologist as quickly as possible.

-To enable the doctor to provide the correct treatment, he receives all relevant information about the course of the accident and the cause of the injuries.
+In order to enable the doctor providing the correct treatment, he give him all relevant information about the course of the accident and the cause of the injuries.

 Detection of propane gas